Woodstock, Queensland: Demographics

-The Woodstock branch of the Queensland Country Women's Association meets at the QCWA Hall at 42 Woodstock Avenue.
-The QCWA Hall is used for many other functions like stalls and markets to bingo and parties.

 Education

 Woodstock State School is a government primary (Prep–6) school for boys and girls on Woodstock Avenue.
 In 2017, the school had an enrolment of 60 students with 7 teachers (4 full-time equivalent) and 5 non-teaching staff (3 full-time equivalent).

 There are no secondary schools in Woodstock.
 The nearest government secondary schools are William Ross State High School in Annandale, Townsville, to the north and Home Hill State High School in Home Hill to the east.

-Sport

-Woodstock is home to many types of sports, from the Woodstock Horse Sports, Motocross and off-road track, to a rifle club, and dog show events held at a dedicated site next to the sports and recreation club.

-The Woodstock Sport and Recreational Club is used on Friday nights as a bar.
-The Woodstock Motocross track holds events most weekends and is well known in Queensland.
-There is also sky diving or flight-seeing tours.

-The area has been nominated as a site for a future motorsports precinct.
+Amenities

+The Woodstock branch of the Queensland Country Women's Association meets at the QCWA Hall at 42 Woodstock Avenue.

+The Woodstock Motocross track opened in 1925.
+It has a dirt track made of decomposed granite, enabling fast riding.

 Transport

 Woodstock's main center is located on the Flinders Highway where the Woodstock–Giru Road and the old Flinders Highway meet the current Flinders Highway.

 Local school buses run from Reid River to Woodstock and from Toonpan to Woodstock during schools days taking the local children to the Woodstock School and another local bus runs from Reid River to William Ross High School (Townsville) for the High school Children.

 Woodstock has its own airport, listed as Woodstock Airport it is better known as Donnington Airpark.
 The area supports a number of private airstrips.

 The Western rail line bisects the area (the line between Townsville and Mount Isa).
 The area is also dissected by gas and water pipelines.